apache/cordova-docs/docs/en/2.1.0rc1/guide/plugin-development/windows-phone/index.md

     cordova.exec(win, fail, "com.mydomain.cordovaExtensions.Echo", ...);

-Interpretting your arguments in C#
+Interpreting your arguments in C#
 ----------------------------------

 The data received by your plugin method is a string value, but in actuality